 - Thursday, May 14 - Jobs/Internships/Co-ops- This session will focus on job placement and other opportunities like internships and co-ops.

 - Friday, May 15 - Student Engagement- This session will focus on research opportunities and design competitions.

 - Math Placement Webinar - Learn about math placement options with ALEK

 ENGINEERING AND COMPUTER SCIENCE HIGH SCHOOL VISITATION DAY

-If you would like to schedule another visit type before that, you can contact the Visitor's Resource Center at 304-293-3489.
+If this option does not work for you, and you would like to schedule another visit type, you can contact the Visitor's Resource Center at 304-293-3489.